Non-banking vehicle helping consumers find financing. Equity capital – EUR 40 000. Permit issue (licensing) time – 1 month.

 – Application for entering on a Public List of Consumer Credit Providers.

 – Information on the public register in which the supervisory authority can verify basic personal data and information on the shareholders and managers, proving their compliance with the requirements laid down law.

 – Rules for assessing the creditworthiness of borrowers.

 – Information on registers and information systems referred to for the purposes of assessing the creditworthiness of borrowers.

 – Business continuity plan (business plan).

 – List of consumer credit intermediaries acting on behalf of a consumer credit provider, if any.

-Business continuity plan (business plan) is the most complex documentation to be prepared.
-The plan should provide measures and procedures ensuring that Consumer Credit Providers activities carried out continuously, without interruption, ensuring a smooth administration of the consumer credit contracts and continuing contractual obligations fulfillment in cases of unforeseen circumstances.
-ECOVIS ProventusLaw assists in preparation of a business plan, other licensing documentation and setting up Consumer Credit business.
+Business Continuity Plan and Rules for Assessing the Creditworthiness of Borrowers are the most complex documentation to be prepared during the licensing procedure.
+The plan should provide measures and procedures ensuring that Consumer Credit Providers activities carried out continuously, without interruption, ensuring a smooth administration of the Consumer Credit contracts and continuing contractual obligations fulfilment in cases of unforeseen circumstances.
+Being the most experienced financial licensing advisor ECOVIS ProventusLaw assists in preparation of the Business Continuity Plan, other licensing documentation, accounting, reporting, audit and setting up all Consumer Credit business.

 More about FinTech licensing – www.ecovis.lt/fintech